JuanPabloDiaz/freeForGeeks/README.md

 - [Open Weather API](https://openweathermap.org/api) is a free API for weather.
 The API provides access to current weather data, forecasts, and historical data.
 The free plan includes 1,000 API calls per day.
 - [Meteo Source](https://www.meteosource.com/) is a `global weather API` for current and forecasted weather data.
 Forecasts are based on a machine learning combination of more weather models to achieve better accuracy.
 The free plan comes with 400 calls per day.

-#### **Data**

-<h6>Test Data Generation</h6>

-- [Fakerjs](https://fakerjs.dev/) is a tool to generate massive amounts of `fake data` in the browser and node.js. ⭐ [11.5k stars](https://github.com/faker-js/faker)
-- [Retool](https://retool.com/api-generator) is a `REST API Generator`.
-A tool to generate `fake data` for testing and development.
-Generate a custom dataset that you can read and write to via a REST API.
-- [Beeceptor](https://beeceptor.com) is a Rest API mocking and intercepting in seconds.
-Replace the endpoint in the code and you are ready.
-It's that simple!
-Mock a rest API in seconds, fake API response and much more.
-Free 50 requests per day, public dashboard, open endpoints (anyone with a dashboard link can view submissions and answers).
-- [DummyJSON](https://dummyjson.com/) is a tool to generate massive amounts of `fake data` in the browser and node.js. ⭐ [1.3k stars](https://github.com/Ovi/DummyJSON)
-- [Random User Generator](https://randomuser.me/) is a free, open-source API for generating random user data.
-Like Lorem Ipsum, but for people. ⭐ [1.3k stars](https://github.com/RandomAPI/Randomuser.me-Node)
-- [Random Data](https://random-data-api.com/) is a free API for random fake data.
-It does not require any authentication.
-- [Microenv](https://microenv.com) allow you to `create fake REST API` for developers with the possibility to generate code and app in a docker container.
-- [QuickMocker](https://quickmocker.com/) is an API Mock, fake API, mock server, simulate or stub API, dummy API and web services, API for tests, test doubles, fake random data, response templating, create webhook, and more.
-Manage online fake API endpoints under your own subdomain, forward requests to localhost URL for webhooks development and testing, use RegExp and multiple HTTP methods for URL path, prioritize endpoints, more than 100 shortcodes (dynamic or fake response values) for response templating, import from OpenAPI (Swagger) Specifications in JSON format, proxy requests, restrict endpoint by IP address and authorization header.
-The free account provides one random subdomain, ten endpoints, 5 RegExp URL paths, 50 shortcodes per endpoint, 100 requests per day, and 50 history records in the requests log.

-<h6>Database</h6>

-- [Pantry](https://usebruno.com/) is a free API for hosting small pieces of data.
-It let you setup a small database in seconds.
-100 mb of JSON storage.
-It's like TinyDB but in the cloud.

-<h6>Diagram Creation</h6>

-- [kroki](https://kroki.io/) is a free API for `creating diagrams`.
-The free plan includes 1,000 requests per month.

-<h6>Document Management</h6>

-- [Google Docs](https://developers.google.com/docs/api) is a free API that lets you connect your app to Google Docs.
-Convert your docs into JSON.

-<h6>Machine Learning</h6>

-- [ollama](https://ollama.com/) let's you run LLM (Large Language Models) on your own machine.
-It's like OpenAI's GPT-3 but on your own machine.
-It's free and open-source.
-It comes with an API that you can listen to through localhost. ⭐ [64.8k stars](https://github.com/ollama/ollama)

-<h6>Data Processing and Migration</h6>

-- [SmartParse](https://smartparse.io) is a data migration and CSV to API platform that offers time- and cost-saving developer tools.
-The Free tier includes: Up to 300 processing units, Browser uploads, Data quarantining, Circuit breakers and Job Alerts.

-<h6>Data Extraction and Processing</h6>

-- [OCR Space](https://ocr.space/) is a free `OCR API` parses image and pdf files that return the text results in JSON format.
-Twenty-five thousand requests per month are free.
-- [Parse Hub](https://parsehub.com/) — Extract data from dynamic sites, turn dynamic websites into APIs, five projects free.
-- [Mindee](https://developers.mindee.com/docs) is a powerful `OCR software` and an API-first platform that helps developers automate applications' workflows by standardizing the document processing layer through data recognition for key information using computer vision and machine learning.
-The free tier offers 250 pages per month.

-<h6>Data as a Service (DaaS)</h6>

-- [Sheetson](https://sheetson.com) instantly `turn any Google Sheets into a RESTful API`.
-Free plan available.
-- [SofoData](https://www.sofodata.com/) let you `create secure RESTful APIs from CSV files`.
-Upload a CSV file and instantly access the data via its API allowing faster application development.
-The free plan includes 2 APIs and 2,500 API calls per month.
-You don't need a credit card.

-<h6>RESTful APIs</h6>

-- [Wordpress API](https://developer.wordpress.org/rest-api/) is a free API for WordPress.
-The API provides access to posts, pages, comments, taxonomies, and more.
-- [Commerce Layer](https://commercelayer.io) is a composable `commerce API` that can build, place, and manage orders from any front end.
-The developer plan allows 100 orders per month and up to 1,000 SKUs for free.

 #### **Others**